raihahahan/portfolio/content/posts/LSM-tree-Key-Value-Store-in-CPP.md

 * We only seek to the most recent file+offset pair for any key

 \
-This approach keeps writes simple and fast—but does leave obsolete data lying around.
+This approach keeps writes simple and fast, but does leave obsolete data lying around.

 ## Solving Duplicates: Compaction